-Failure to Provide a Specimen for Analysis for a Drug Drive Offence
+Failure to Provide a Specimen

-Current law on providing a specimen
+Current law on failure to provide a specimen

 Currently there are three offences which can be committed regarding refusal to supply a specimen: